stevaras2/bert/README.md

 The script train_text_summarizer.py train the summarizer that will be used.
 In order to execute this script in Windows, type the following command:<br>
 python train_text_summarizer.py -s path\to\sentences_list.txt -o path\to\embedding\file -ts path\to\train_set -sp path\to\save\summarizer

+# Evaluation summarization approaches

+The script summarization.py produces the summaries of the papers in the test set and evaluate them.
+To execute this script on Windows type this command:<br>
+python summarization.py -s path/to/test_sentences_list.txt -o path/to/json_file_where_embeddings_will_be_saved -v path/to/vocab.txt -c path/to/bert_config.json -m path/to/fine-tune/model